 Kerry convinced the Arab world earlier this month to help promote a revival of peace talks by sweetening its deal of universal recognition for the Jewish state if it pulls out of most of conquered territory in east Jerusalem and the West Bank, with possible agreed land swaps.
-But he has struggled to gain any public concession from Israel, which was accused last week of taking steps last week to legalize four unauthorized settlement outposts in the West Bank.

 "We are exerting every possible effort to see that Mr. Kerry succeeds," Erekat said.

 "No one benefits more (from) the success of secretary Kerry than Palestinians and no one loses more (from) his failure than Palestinians."

 But he said Israel must stop settlement building which is an obligation under a 1995 interim agreement and the 2003 roadmap to a Palestinian state -- not a condition for resuming peace negotiations.

 "Israel must make the choice -- settlements or peace," Erekat told a meeting of the U.N.
 Committee on the Inalienable Rights of the Palestinian People.

 The issue of Jewish settlements has been at the heart of the current 4 1/2-year impasse in peace talks.